About Gryaab

 Sustainable waste water treatment

-Looking toward the future, the population within the region is expected to grow, new municipalities may also connect to the system and more stringent discharge consents are also expected.
+Looking toward the future, the population within the region is expected to grow, new municipalities may also connect to the system and more stringent discharge consents are expected.
+As a result of this, a project called New Rya was initiated in 2021 to look at potential solutions to our challenges.
+Additional treatment processes will be ready for action in 2036.